PJCSpencer/SwiftOAuth2Client/README.md

 self.twoLeggedExample()
 ```
 ## Three legged example using Google
 Currently this is a half working WIP,  receive a 400 response when attempting to exchange a user consented authorization code.
-Credentials client secret is not available for iOS.
+On the developer console ther is no credentials client secret available for iOS.

 The example will progress no further than this guide step: \
 https://developers.google.com/identity/protocols/oauth2/native-app#exchange-authorization-code